KellemesDND/barovia-valr-wiki.github.io/content/index.md

 ---
-title: "Curse of Strahd Campaign Dashboard"
+title: "# 🦇 Valrs Curse of Strahd Campaign"
 date: 2025-11-16
 ---

-# 🦇 Valrs Curse of Strahd Campaign

 Thought it would be cool to make a little site for the notes